Building Community Through Stories and Kindness:

 Store owners John and Robby Hinson have always envisioned their store as more than just a retail space.
 Their passion for community improvement is evident in the quality events they host, which give back to Quincy in meaningful ways.

-Today’s event was a story time that featured local author Gabrielle Smith, who shared her heartwarming book, “Tsuki and the Crabby Pants,” with about a dozen children from the Gadsden Art Center’s Summer Camp Program.
+Today’s event was a story time that featured local author Gabrielle Smith, who shared her heartwarming book, “Tsuki and the Crabby Pants,” with about a dozen children.
 The event began with a warm welcome from Robby Hinson, who invited the children to sit on a picnic blanket at the front of the store and enjoy a snack.
 Gabrielle then introduced them to Tsuki, the main character of her story—a calico cat she had adopted while living in Japan.

 Gabrielle Smith, Author Tsuki and the Crabby Pants